This is important. Please Note:

 - Valid score cancellation requests are irreversible and cannot be rescinded.

-- Once your score is released, it becomes a permanent part of your record, and you will not be permitted to cancel that score for any reason.
+- Once your score is released, it becomes a permanent part of your record, and you will not be permitted to cancel that score unless you are a first-time test taker who has signed up for Score Preview.

-Should you decide to cancel your LSAT score or LSAT-Flex score, you must do so within six (6) calendar days of your test date.
+Should you decide to cancel your LSAT score or LSAT-Flex score, you must do so within six (6) calendar days after your test date.

 How to Cancel Your Score